Kristian Jensen: Political career

 Jensen has been a member of parliament (Folketinget) since 11 March 1998.
 He was the Venstre's spokesman on information technology and sports from 1998 to 2001 and became its spokesman on finance policy, as well as Vice-Chairman of the Financial Affairs Committee, in 2001.
 He was the Minister for Taxation from 2004 to 2010 and has been During his time as Tax Minister, Kristian Jensen was a keen proponent of a "tax freeze."
 At the liberal party's congress on 17 May 2009, Kristian Jensen was elected as deputy chairman of the liberal party, without any other candidates running for the post.
 In 2010 he stepped down as a member of the cabinet to focus on party organisational matters.
 He was a leading spokesman for the party during the time in opposition, from 2011 to 2015.

 After the election for the Danish parliament in June 2015 Venstre was able to form a minority government, with Jensen becoming Minister of Foreign Affairs on 28 June 2015.

 He was made Minister of Finance in 2016.
 On 31 August 2019 Lars Løkke Rasmussen stepped down as chairman of the party, and Jensen became acting chairman in his place.
 He was succeeded on 21 September 2019 by Jakob Ellemann-Jensen.

-In January 2021 he was appointed as political ambassador for the Danish Ministry of Foreign Affairs, set to secure Denmark a place in the UN Security Council.
+In January 2021 he was appointed political ambassador for the Danish Ministry of Foreign Affairs, set to secure Denmark a place in the UN Security Council.